How to buy your home

 How to apply

-After you enquire in step 1, we will need to check if you’re eligible to buy your home and if your home is available to be bought through the Right to Acquire or Right to Buy schemes.
+Once you enquire in step 1, we'll check that you’re eligible to buy your home and that your home is available to be bought through the Right to Acquire or Right to Buy schemes.

-When we have advised if Right to Acquire or Right to Buy is suitable for you we will issue you an application form via email to be printed, completed and signed in wet ink.
+If Right to Acquire or Right to Buy are suitable for you, we will send you an application form through email.
+This must be printed, filled in, and signed.

-If you are unable to print an application form off yourself, please contact our Home Ownership team via the enquiry form, who will be happy to send you an application out in the post.
+If you can't print our an application form, please contact our Home Ownership team via the enquiry form.
+They will be happy to send you one in the post.

 Selling your home